Swivel-Finance/swivel-py/README.md

 Remember that Swivel.py is a library with a very specific, and narrow, use case.
 Present the Swivel protocol as an object oriented, pythonic collection ready to be used in your own scripting.

-### Private Keys
-Regardless of your environment, your `PRIVATE_KEY` must be set as an environment variable.

 ---------------------------

 ### Vendors
 One principal concept to grasp is that Swivel.py relies on what in refers to as a `vendor` to handle low-level